maybeNekit/cpp-computervision-memedetector/README.md

 - If meme videos do not play, ensure the video files (67.mov, grizman.mp4, ivanzolo.mp4) exist in the working directory or pass full paths when creating VideoCapture in main (the current code opens these by relative name).

+## Docker (optional quick-run)

+If you add a Dockerfile this example shows a minimal workflow:

+- Build:

+  docker build -t finger-meme .

+- Run (allow access to your host camera may require additional flags):

+  docker run --rm -it --device=/dev/video0 -v $(pwd):/app finger-meme

 ## Building with CLion

 - Open the project in CLion; CMakeLists.txt is configured to fetch googletest for tests automatically.